ju-c/stars/README.md

 - [mblayman/django-denied](https://github.com/mblayman/django-denied) - An authorization system based exclusively on allow lists
 - [django-salesforce/django-salesforce](https://github.com/django-salesforce/django-salesforce) - Salesforce integration for Django's ORM using the SF REST API.
 - [dabapps/django-readers](https://github.com/dabapps/django-readers) - A lightweight function-oriented toolkit for better organisation of business logic and efficient selection and projection of data in Django projects.
-- [pantsbuild/pants](https://github.com/pantsbuild/pants) - The Pantsbuild developer workflow system
+- [pantsbuild/pants](https://github.com/pantsbuild/pants) - The Pants Build System
 - [Lukas-Schillinger/django-queryset-feeler](https://github.com/Lukas-Schillinger/django-queryset-feeler) - Get a better feel for how your django views and serializers are accessing your app's database.
 Use django-queryset-feeler (dqf) to measure the count, execution time, and raw SQL of your queries from t
 - [cltrudeau/django-awl](https://github.com/cltrudeau/django-awl) - Miscellaneous django tools
 - [wagtail/wagtail-localize](https://github.com/wagtail/wagtail-localize) - Translation plugin for Wagtail CMS